codacy-badger/DFFC/doc/Specifications/UC_ChooseCalendars.md

 3.1 Functionality on Android
 ----------------------------

-Since this will be a game in form of an Android Application it is important for every design such as this to be fitting for Smartphone screens.
+Since this will be an Android Application it is important for every design such as this to be fitting for Smartphone screens.

 4 Preconditions